ctools/ctools/README.md

 Macintosh OS Installation
 ==========================
-ctools is known to work on various flavors of Mac OS.
-To cope with different system versions and architectures, there are two Mac specific configure options:
+ctools builds and installs seamlessly on all Mac OS starting from at least Mac OS 10.6.

+On older systems you may use Mac specific configure options:

     $ ./configure --enable-universalsdk[=PATH]

 creates a universal build of ctools.
 The optional argument specifies which MacOS SDK should be used to perform the build.
-This defaults to "/Developer/SDKs/MacOSX.10.4u.sdk".
-Specify "/" when building on a 10.5 system or higher, especially when building 64-bit code.
+This defaults to `/Developer/SDKs/MacOSX.10.4u.sdk`.
+Specify `/` when building on a 10.5 system or higher, especially when building 64-bit code.

     $ ./configure --with-univeral-archs=VALUE

 specifies the kind of universal build that should be created.
-Possible values are: "32-bit", "3-way", "intel" or "all".
-By default, a "32-bit" build will be made.
-This option is only valid when "--enable-universalsdk" is specified.
+Possible values are: `32-bit`, `3-way`, `intel` or `all`.
+By default, a `32-bit` build will be made.
+This option is only valid when `--enable-universalsdk` is specified.

 These options are in particular needed if your Python architecture differs from the default architecture of your system.
 To examine the Python architecture you may type:

     $ file `which python`

 which will return the architectures that are compiled in the Mach-0
 executable:

     i386    32-bit intel
     ppc     32-bit powerpc
     ppc64   64-bit powerpc
     x86_64  64-bit intel

 If Python is 32-bit (ppc, i386) but the compiler produces by default 64-bit code (ppc64, x86_64), the Python module will not work.
 Using

     $ ./configure --enable-universalsdk=/

 will force a universal 32-bit build which creates code for ppc and i386.
 If on the other hand Python is 64-bit (ppc64, x86_64) but the compiler produces by default 32-bit code (ppc, i386), the option

     $ ./configure --enable-universalsdk=/ --with-univeral-archs=3-way

 will generate a universal build which contains 32-bit and 64-bit code.

 BSD Installation
 ================
-ctools has been tested on FreeBSD successfully.
-Follow the Linux installation instructions above.
+ctools has been successfully installed on FreeBSD.
+Make sure that you use `gmake` for building of the software.
+Otherwise follow the Linux installation instructions above.